spateluf04/spateluf04/README.md

 > Junior CS at the University of Florida.
 Most of what I build starts at the<br>
 > hardware or the raw sensor data and ends at something a person can use.

-Lately that has meant pulling fingertip trajectories out of smart-glasses<br>
+Lately that has meant reading appliances out of smart-glasses footage and<br>
-recordings, building a rules engine that decides whether a prescription is safe<br>
+turning them into an energy bill, building a rules engine that decides whether a<br>
-before any model is allowed an opinion, and a C++ co-purchase graph that turned<br>
+prescription is safe before any model is allowed an opinion, and a C++<br>
-out to be the most interesting part of a data structures course.
-Currently<br>
+co-purchase graph that turned out to be the most interesting part of a data<br>
-poking at energy systems, mobile apps, and open source.
+structures course.
+Currently poking at energy systems, mobile apps, and open<br>
+source.

 <samp>python · typescript · c++ · react · react native · firebase · fastapi</samp>